Hayes' 3-run HR in 9th lifts Pirates to 4-2 win over Padres | News Channel 3-12

 The Pirates had been 0-24 when trailing after eight innings.

-“We did a lot of things well,” manager Derek Shelton said.
-“Obviously, Ke with the big hit there at the end.
-The guy’s leading the National League in saves and has really elite stuff.
-But they kept grinding.
-We got out of some big jams.
-We executed some pitches and then we had some really good at-bats in the ninth.”

-Anthony Banda (1-0) escaped a bases-loaded jam in the eighth for the win and David Bednar worked a perfect ninth for his ninth save.
+Anthony Banda (1-0) pitched one inning for the win and David Bednar worked a perfect ninth for his ninth save.

-The Padres went ahead 2-1 when Trent Grisham singled home Luke Voit with two outs in the seventh.
+The Padres went ahead 2-1 when Trent Grisham singled in Luke Voit with two outs in the seventh.

 San Diego had won each of Musgrove’s first eight starts.
 He held his former team to one run and six hits while striking out seven and walking two.

-The Padres continued to struggle offensively, leaving the bases loaded three times and stranding a season-high 16 runners.
+The Padres continued to struggle offensively, stranding a season-high 16 runners.
 They played without star slugger Manny Machado, who leads the NL with a .357 batting average.
 He sat out with tennis elbow that manager Bob Melvin said has been bothering Machado for several days.

 Musgrove got out of a bases-loaded jam in the third but the Pirates tied the game in the fourth on two singles and a dribbler.
 With Josh VanMeter on third and Jack Suwinski on first, Perez hit a one-out dribbler down the first base line.
 Musgrove scooped it with his glove to catcher Austin Nola, but VanMeter scored and Perez reached as Nola’s throwing error allowed Suwinski to advance to third.